uviclibraries/genai-notebooklm/5-nblm-presentations.md

 3. Unlike the first activity in this workshop where we used three articles as training data, in this activity we are using only one of them to create a presentation (in either PowerPoint or Google Slides).
 This is to replicate a typical use case where you've written an assignment or journal article and need to create an accompanying presentation for it.
 <img src="images/5-one-article-selected.png" style="float:right;width:300px;padding:10px;border: 1px solid #555;" alt="Only one article selected">
   - Click on the checked boxes beside, **badge-article-2.pdf** & **badge-article-3.pdf** to deselect these two articles so that NoteboolLM will only use the one remaining selected article to respond to your prompts.
+4. If you haven't created a PowerPoint or Google Slides document to start to record and edit the suggestions you like from NotebookLM, now would be a good time to create one.
+If you'd like, you can use a [UVic presentation template](https://docs.google.com/presentation/d/1fuhWOJu_sq0ivUTY1Ul2h0t7Kff2wZZ0Y5NSnEMh0bY/template/preview){:target="_blank"}, but can use it or create your own look and feel.

 ## Catchy Presentation Titles
 Get your presentation off to a good start with a catchy presentation title.
 Let's get some suggestions from NotebookLM:
 1. In the chat box at the bottom of the page copy and paste the following prompt: ```Suggest some attention-grabbing, catchy titles for my presentation at an academic conference to draw in my audience, who will consist of my academic peers.```
+   - How do the suggestions look?
+Are there any that look appropriate and catchy for the audience you'll be presenting to?
+   -

 ## Create Presentation Speaker Notes Based on an Article
 **Intro here...**